Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### reverse

-You can use `reverse()` with the spread operator on the original array as a more consice way to check for palindromes.
+You can use `reverse()` with the spread operator on the original array as a more concise way to check for palindromes.

 ```js
 const arr = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];